RadekVyM/SimpleToolkit/README.md

 ### Icon

-Thanks to the `Icon` control you are able to display a tinted image.
+Thanks to the `Icon` control, you are able to display a tinted image:

 ```xml
 <simpleCore:Icon Source="star.png"/>